Sunday, 30 November 2014

 PROCEDURE :

-Meanwhile, dry roast the dry red chillies, cumin and coriander seeds.
+Meanwhile dry roast dry red chillies, cumin and coriander seeds.
 Coarsely grind them in a grinder.
 Keep aside.

-Heat oil in a wok.
-Temper with mustard seeds.
-Once they splutter, add the marinated mango pieces.
-Stir and cover.
+Heat oil in wok.
+Temper with mustard seeds, 1 dry red chilli, bayleaf.
+Once they splutter, add marinated mango pieces.
+Stir, cover.
 Turn heat to low.

-Give a stir every 2 minutes till the mango pieces are soft and about to melt.
-Add the sugar, stir and cover.
-As the sugar melts, add 1 small tea cup water.
-When the chutney turns into a creamy consistency without melting the pieces totally, its done.
+Give a stir every 2 minutes till the mango pieces are soft, about to melt.
+Add sugar, stir, cover.
+As sugar melts, add a small tea cup water.

-Transfer onto a bowl and garnish with the dry roasted ground spices.
+Transfer onto a bowl, garnish with dry roasted ground spices.
 Later mix well before serving.

 Thursday, 27 November 2014